philoserf/markpaulayers.com/content/articles/the-social-web.md

 ---
 title: The social web
 date: 2020-02-27
-topics: [Aside]
+topics: [aside]
-terms: [Facebook, Twitter, Snapchat, Instagram, LinkedIn, Reddit, Hacker News]
+terms: [facebook, twitter, snapchat, instagram, linkedin, reddit, hacker news]
 ---

 When it comes to the social web I have played with many alternatives over the years, including some paid offerings, because I did not want to be the product being sold.
 The problem with all of them, so far, is adoption.
 The people I want to follow are on Twitter, Facebook, Snapchat, Instagram, and LinkedIn.
 I no longer wish to be on those platforms.
 So I am not active on them.
 I have also cut some other attention streams like Hacker News, Reddit, and the like.